-With Halloween around the corner, what could be more fitting than an interview with acclaimed film critic, writer and broadcaster Kim Newman?
-Kim, an expert on fantasy and horror cinema, writes for magazines such as Empire and Sight & Sound, published a series of novels for which he’s been awarded several literary prizes and has written non-fiction books on cinema history.
+With Halloween around the corner, what could be more fitting than an interview with Kim Newman, an expert on fantasy and horror cinema?
+Being an acclaimed film critic, writer and broadcaster, Kim writes for magazines such as Empire and Sight & Sound, published a series of novels for which he’s been awarded several literary prizes and has written non-fiction books on cinema history.
 I’m honoured that Kim took the time to answer 13 questions for this Halloween-themed interview.

 It’s exactly as the title says.
 After a series of expansive, historical novels with big casts and huge themes, I wanted to try something more enclosed and character-driven.
 I like ghost stories, and wanted to play with all that the title implies, including the English part.